What you need to know about OCLC’s TLS security enhancements

 OCLC® systems accessed through the internet use the TLS encryption protocol for data protection.
 Internet browsers used to access OCLC systems need to use TLS version 1.2 or higher.
 Current versions of most browsers such as Chrome, Internet Explorer, Edge, Firefox, and Safari already accept TLS 1.2 or higher.
 Therefore, most members are not impacted and can continue to access OCLC systems as they do today.

-For additional questions, please contact OCLC support in your region.
+For additional questions, please contact OCLC Support in your region.

-Why OCLC is making this change
+Why did OCLC make this change

 Impact of change on your access to OCLC systems